 The main program code accesses a virtual sprite linked list or look up table when requesting sprites to display.
-This linked list or look up table will always allow the code to access the same sprite image number no matter what the objects are doing, simplifying the code but allowing better control of sprite priorities.
+This linked list or look up table will always allow the code to access the same sprite image number no matter what the objects are doing, simplifying the code.

-The objects that will be displayed will consist of the 4 cars and their shadows, animated map objects such as basketballs, weapon pick-ups, and any incidental animations such as rocket trails, smoke, explosions.
+The objects that will be displayed will consist of the 8 cars and their shadows, animated map objects such as basketballs, weapon pick-ups, and any incidental animations such as rocket trails, smoke, explosions.
 Overlaid text and numbers in information areas will also be handled by this module.

 All image copying for animations will be handled by this object module.
-The graphic data for each of the four cars displayed on screen will be copied each frame in the vertical blank to allow 16 directions of movement for a smoother look to the game.
-Certain car animation frames and weapon pick-up animation frames will be permanently stored in video RAM.
+Car animation frames and weapon pick-up animation frames will be permanently stored in video RAM.
 Space permitting all map object animation frames will also be loaded into video RAM, but in some cases there will need to be copying of frames from RAM or ROM in the vertical blank while the game is in progress.